opstrace/opstrace/docs/guides/user/sending-metrics-with-prometheus.md

 ## Choosing `tls_config`

-TLS is used for establishing a secure, private transport between the Prometheus instance and the Opstrace cluster.
+TLS is used for establishing a secure, private transport between the Prometheus instance and the Opstrace instance.
-By default, the Prometheus instance attempts to verify the certificate exposed by the Opstrace cluster against its trust store, for establishing authenticity of the Opstrace cluster towards Prometheus.
+By default, the Prometheus instance attempts to verify the certificate exposed by the Opstrace instance against its trust store, for establishing authenticity of the Opstrace instance towards Prometheus.
-Depending on the `cert_issuer` cluster configuration option (see [cluster configuration](../../references/configuration.md)) you may want to disable server certificate verification for testing purposes.
+Depending on the `cert_issuer` instance configuration option (see [configuration](../../references/configuration.md)) you may want to disable server certificate verification for testing purposes.

 This can be achieved via